Sultan Bathery Municipality

 Sultan Bathery Municipality is the Municipality that administers the city of Sultan Bathery in Wayanad district, Kerala.
 Established in 2015, it is in the Wayanad Lok Sabha constituency and Sulthan Bathery Assembly constituency.

-Divisions
+Municipality Wards and Members

-Sultan Bathery Municipality is divided into 35 wards for ease of administration from which a member is elected from each for a duration of five years.
+Sultan Bathery Municipality is divided into 36 wards for ease of administration from which a member is elected from each for a duration of five years.